rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 }
 ````

-ExampleOne is the best implementation.
-ExampleTwo throws Exception rather than
+`ExampleOne` is the best implementation. `ExampleTwo` throws `Exception` rather than
-a more specific subclass, which is not recommended.
-ExampleThree has a side effect.
+a more specific subclass, which is not recommended. `ExampleThree` has a side effect.
 It
 changes the state of a variable.
 Side effects are not recommended.

-#### Real World Scenario - AutoCloseable vs. Closeable
+#### Real World Scenario - `AutoCloseable` vs. `Closeable`

-The AutoCloseable interface was introduced in Java 7.
+The `AutoCloseable` interface was introduced in Java 7.
 Before that, another interface
-existed called Closeable.
+existed called `Closeable`.
 It was similar to what the language designers wanted, with the
 following exceptions:

-- Closeable restricts the type of exception thrown to IOException.
+- `Closeable` restricts the type of exception thrown to `IOException`.
-- Closeable requires implementations to be idempotent.
+- `Closeable` requires implementations to be idempotent.

 The language designers emphasize backward compatibility.
 Since changing the existing
-interface was undesirable, they made a new one called AutoCloseable.
+interface was undesirable, they made a new one called `AutoCloseable`.
 This new
-interface is less strict than Closeable.
-Since Closeable meets the requirements for
+interface is less strict than `Closeable`.
+Since `Closeable` meets the requirements for
-AutoCloseable, it started implementing AutoCloseable when the latter was introduced.
+`AutoCloseable`, it started implementing `AutoCloseable` when the latter was introduced.

-## <a name="10-2"></a> 10.2 - Develop code that handles multiple Exception types in a single catch block
+## <a name="10-2"></a> 10.2 - Develop code that handles multiple `Exception` types in a single catch block

 When something goes wrong in a program, it is common to log the error and convert it to a
 different exception type.
 In this example, we print the stack trace rather than write to a log.